FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpc_v1.md

 * `status` - The current status of the VPC.
 Possible values are as follows: CREATING, OK or ERROR.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minute.
+* `delete` - Default is 3 minute.

 ## Import

 VPCs can be imported using the `id`, e.g.